Children disputes involving private law proceedings and CAFCASS have increased, as shown by the data that was released by CAFCASS in December 2022.

 At what age will CAFCASS speak to my child?

 There is not a ‘one size fits all’ answer to this question.
 The CAFCASS officer will consider whether it is appropriate to ask the child direct questions given their age.
-Often with younger children, CAFCASS will engage the child in play to try and ascertain their views without asking them directly who they’d like to live with and spend time with, which can be confusing for young children.
+Often with younger children, CAFCASS will engage the child in play to try and ascertain their views without asking them directly who they’d like to live and spend time with, which can be confusing for young children.

 What is the welfare checklist?

-• the ascertainable wishes and feelings of the child concerned (considered in light of their age and understanding);
+- The ascertainable wishes and feelings of the child concerned (considered in light of their age and understanding)

-• their physical, emotional and/or educational needs;
+- Their physical, emotional and/or educational needs

-• the likely effect on them of any change in their circumstances;
+- The likely effect on them of any change in their circumstances

-• any harm which they have suffered or are at risk of suffering;
+- Any harm which they have suffered or are at risk of suffering

-• the range of powers available to the court in the proceedings.
+- The range of powers available to the court in the proceedings.

 What happens once a Section 7 report has been prepared?